MattMcAdams/mattmcadams.com/src/posts/2024/11ty-prev-next-links.md

 date: 2024-02-28

 tags: ['tutorial', '11ty']
-description: "Let's add previous and next links to a page template using 11ty collections."
+description: "Linking to pervious and next post in a collection is a somewhat common feature that I didn't need until recently.
+It took me a little bit to work out how to do it since the docs were a little ambiguous, so let's build it together using 11ty collections."

 thumbnail: /images/posts/2024/11ty-prev-next.png
 cover_image: /images/posts/2024/11ty-prev-next.png